ejangi/ejangi.com/content/about.md

 Having topped my IT classes at school and going on to study multimedia, I started building websites professionally in 2001.

-In 2008, I joined the team at a non-profit — SU QLD — and have been working in various roles since.
-In June 2021, SU QLD was merged into SU Australia, along with 6 other states and 2 additional organisations.
+In 2008, I joined the team at a non-profit — SU&nbsp;QLD — and have been working in various roles since.
+In June 2021, SU&nbsp;QLD was merged into SU Australia, along with 6 other states and 2 additional organisations.

 As Group Manager, Mission Systems, I lead a team that bridges the gap between what people need on the ground and the technical and compliance requirements of the organisation.
 This role has strategic oversight over mission enabling systems, including business analysis, project management and analytics.